Alexmhack/web_automation/README.md

 copy brandflow script from /app/brandflow-script and paste the script in head section between the comments.

+# Brandflow condition
 We have to create a condition based on the button #test-button in brandflow.
 In brandflow click on the sidenav and go to automation > conditions.
 Create new rule and enter the fields as Condition: Test condition, Type: Click ID, Operator: equals, Param: test-button (id of our button), then save the rule.

+# Brandflow wrapper
+We have a condition, now we can create a wrapper around it.
+Goto sidenav > Dynamic content > Lists Then click on create new wrapper, enter the name for wrapper, we will create a welcome card when the user clicks on the button, so name the wrapper Welcome card, for the code paste the code from the tutorial in the code section and you can see the preview for our card.